 Best and thank you,

 I use a variety of pots and pans for my recipes.
-Stainless steel soup pots, a cast iron enamel dutch oven for stews, and a few non-stick saute pans in a variety of sixes--the most used one being the largest.
+Stainless steel soup pots, a cast iron enamel dutch oven for stews, and a few non-stick saute pans in a variety of sixes–the most used one being the largest.
 It is always best to make sure that your pans are oven safe, it makes them versatile for your cooking needs, freeing you up to experiment with your recipes.

 But I have been worried lately that the non-stick saute pans that I use when making fillings for lasagnas and burritos or “frying” pancakes and quesadillas might be leaching bad chemicals into the food that we eat, especially since the surface of my largest saute pan is no longer intact.
 I have been thinking that I really need to replace it.